-Gastric sleeve Poland is a very frequent procedure among the British and American patients.
-Poland offers the clinics in all the major cities for example Warsaw, Wroclaw and Cracow.
+Gastric sleeve Poland is a very frequent procedure among British and American patients.
+Poland offers clinics in all the major cities, for example, Warsaw, Wroclaw and Cracow.
 These cities have direct flight connections with over 100 European and several American cities.
 The Polish clinics are famous for the excellent care and renowned bariatric surgeons and the affordable prices of course.

 There are two clinics in Poland that deserve attention.
 They specialise in treating foreign patients and are known on the international market.

 EMC clinic, located in Wroclaw, offers the gastric sleeve price of 4836 GBP.
 This price includes surgery, general anaesthesia, hospital stay, medications, all the tests and examinations, consultations (including dietician and psychologist care), control visits, accommodation in the hotel in the heart of Wrocław, airport transfers and all the taxi transfers between the hotel and clinic.

 KCM clinic, located in Jelenia Góra near Wroclaw, offers the price of 5333 GBP.
-The price includes surgery, general anaesthesia, hospital stay with the complex medical care, all the consultations and medical tests, a diet plan for 2 months, a 5-year support package, a personal assistant (a host) in the clinic, all the transfers between the airport, hotel and clinic, and hotel accommodation.
+The price includes surgery, general anaesthesia, a hospital stay with the complex medical care, all the consultations and medical tests, a diet plan for 2 months, a 5-year support package, a personal assistant (a host) in the clinic, all the transfers between the airport, hotel and clinic, and hotel accommodation.

 Gastric sleeve Turkey is the most popular bariatric surgery performed there.
 The main advantage of the surgery in Turkey is the low price, which starts from even 3800 GBP.
 It is one of the cheapest prices that are available on the medical market.
 The top cities that patients visit are Istanbul, Alanya and Antalya.
 There are many medical tourism agencies that help with finding the top surgeon, clinic and organizing the whole trip.
 We encourage you to engage their service because there might be places with a doubtful supply and reputation.
 The yearly number of medical tourists for a gastric sleeve in Turkey varies depending on a political situation.
 Sometimes, there is a threat of stability, so the number of tourists diminish.
 Nonetheless, currently, it is totally safe to visit Turkey and get an affordable and effective gastric sleeve there.